SwissDataScienceCenter/renku/docs/user/firststeps.rst

 The **Kus** tab should now list the newly created Ku.

-In Renku, Kus are interactive discussions you can use to help keep track of your work and to collaborate with others.
+In Renku, Kus are media-rich discussions you can use to help keep track of your work and to collaborate with others.

 To participate in a given Ku and add comments, click on the title.